 Apart from climbers, there are 540 tourists, 135 foreigners and 405 Indonesians trapped at KM10 of Sembalum route and Batu Ceper area, both at the slopes of the mountain.
 According to BNPB data, a total of 689 people need to be evacuated up to now.

-go to site “When the earthquake hit (almost at 7 a.m. local time), landslides occurred and rocks were falling from the upper slope.
+“When the earthquake hit (almost at 7 a.m. local time), landslides occurred and rocks were falling from the upper slope.
 Climbers felt strong shakes and became panicked.
 They are trapped at Rinjani because the climbing routes are dangerous,” BNPB statement said.

-source site At least 16 people have died, including a Malaysian national and an Indonesian climber, and more than 350 people were injured.
+go At least 16 people have died, including a Malaysian national and an Indonesian climber, and more than 350 people were injured.

 Search and rescue teams have been combing the mountainside to locate the stranded climbers.